Optimal decision rules for decentralized detection in resource-constrained wireless sensor networks

 Furthermore, we address the problem of robust local quantizer design for decentralized detection under transmission losses due to channel outage or sensor failure.
 Considering binary local decisions, we propose two design schemes where the first does not require explicit channel information while the latter approach is essentially a channel-aware design.
 We show that for both cases the optimal local decision rules lead to a likelihood ratio test (LRT) at local sensors.
 The proposed designs protect the system detection performance from severe degradation in events of channel breakdowns or sensor node failures.

 Finally, to accommodate the bandwidth constraint of the WSN, we study the decision rules for decentralized detection over multiple access channels.
 In particular, we establish that the optimal local decision rules at local sensors again amount to the LRT for both synchronized and asynchronous cases.
 For asynchronous sensor transmissions, we propose a fusion structure that consists of a RAKE receiver with square-law detector.
 This receiver structure enables the implementation of the optimal local decision rule and the fusion rule and compensates for the unknown delays and channel fading coefficients.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Lin, Ying, "Optimal decision rules for decentralized detection in resource-constrained wireless sensor networks" (2007).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 41.
+41.